AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * Continue Button Label

-      Text to indicate the user is already logged in.
+      Text to indicate that the user is already logged on.

 ### Order Status {#order-status}